-Christmas Tree Ideas with Ribbon
+Christmas Tree Ribbon Ideas

 This look is very simple.
-All you need is
+All you need is:

-- a roll of wired ribbon
+- A roll of wired ribbon

-- craft wire or bread tie
+- Craft wire or bread tie

-- about 20–30 minutes.
+- About 20–30 minutes

 Depending on the size of your tree, you will need 6 to 8 pieces of ribbon cut about twice the length of your tree.

-- For example, if you have a 6 foot tree, you will want to cut 6 pieces of ribbon 12 feet long.
+- For example, if you have a 6-foot tree, you will want to cut 6 pieces of ribbon 12 feet long.

-- If you have a slender tree then 6 pieces will be plenty.
+- If you have a slender tree, then 6 pieces will be plenty.

-- If you have a very Christmas tree that is very full and wide, you will want to do 8 pieces.
+- If you have a very big Christmas tree that is very full and wide, you will want to do 8 pieces.

 If you don't get it right at first, don't worry.
 You can easily add or take away ribbon as needed when you get to the first step.